synapsecns/sanguine/docs/bridge/docs/03-RFQ/index.md

 ### Quoter API
 The RESTful [Quoter API] allows Quoters to post Passive and/or Active Quotes.
-These quotes are then used to create transactions for [Users](User) to sign and submit.
+These quotes are then used to create transactions for Users to sign and submit.

 ### FastBridge Smart Contracts
 [Synapse FastBridge contracts](/docs/Contracts/RFQ) facilitate and enforce all of the on-chain functionality and security of the system.

-This includes the [bridge] deposit, escrow, and eventual release of user funds on the origin chain.
+This includes the bridge, deposit, escrow, and eventual release of user funds on the origin chain.

 Associated [relay], [prove], [claim], [dispute], and [cancel] actions are also facilitated by FastBridge contracts.